realnews-gateway/emergency-publishing-system/emergency-channel/ingest/validation.md

 To prevent abuse and resource exhaustion, the Ingest module enforces:

 - Maximum content size
-- Maximum metadata size
+- Maximum attachment size
-- Maximum submission rate (per source type)
+- Maximum metadata size (before stripping)

 Oversized submissions are rejected with a clear error code.